Skip to content

 "Load the distilled session from this morning"

-# Gemini loads the markdown summary, continues the work
+# Antigravity loads the markdown summary, continues the work

 Use cases: